Do you have a MacBook Air, iMac or MacBook Pro?

 And so have MacBook Air’s before the 2018 model.
 And iMac’s before 2017.

 So if you’ve a new iPad Pro or iPad Air with a USB C port.
-Then you’ll need a USB C to USB type A adaptor on the end of your cable to plug into your older Mac.
+Then you’ll need a USB C to USB type A adaptor on the end of your cable to connect your device.
+Or plug into your older Mac.

 And older iPad with a lightening port and an older MacBook with a type A port on it?